6th Cycle Event Dates:

 Q: Who can apply to the mentorship program as a MENTOR?

 A: An OT or OTA with an active Tennessee license and 2 years experience practicing occupational therapy.
-In order to mentor a current practice area, the OT or OTA must have at least 1 year experience in their current practice area.

 Q: Who can apply to the mentorship program as a MENTEE?